MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-csp.md

 With monthly cloud subscriptions, cancellations take effect the first day of the next month.
 If you only cancel some of your customer's monthly cloud subscriptions, be sure to remove users on the first of the next month to ensure that the correct people continue to have active subscriptions assigned.

 For annual cloud subscriptions, cancellations take effect the first day of the month following 12 months from the original purchase, or 12 months from the last annual renewal charge.
 For instance, if you bought a Visual Studio Enterprise annual cloud subscription on January 3, 2018 then it remains active until February 1, 2019 when it automatically renews for another year.
 If you cancel at any time between then and February 1, 2020, the subscription will expire on February 1, 2020.
-There is no rebate for canceling part way through the subscription year with annual cloud subscriptions.
+There's no rebate for canceling part way through the subscription year with annual cloud subscriptions.

 ### Q: What kind of volume discounts are available for Visual Studio subscriptions?

-A:  You get a 5% discount on the 6th and all subsequent subscriptions *within each type* of subscription:
+A:  You get a 5% discount on the sixth and all subsequent subscriptions *within each type* of subscription:
 + Visual Studio Professional monthly
 + Visual Studio Enterprise monthly

-So, for example, if you buy six Visual Studio Professional monthly subscriptions and five Visual Studio Enterprise monthly subscriptions, you'll pay the regular price on five Professional, get a 5% discount on the 6th Professional, and pay regular price on all five Enterprise subscriptions.
+So, for example, if you buy six Visual Studio Professional monthly subscriptions and five Visual Studio Enterprise monthly subscriptions, you pay the regular price on five Professional, get a 5% discount on the sixth Professional, and pay regular price on all five Enterprise subscriptions.

 Also, the discount only applies to charges in a given monthly billing period.
-So if you buy 5 Visual Studio Professional annual subscriptions in one month, and then you buy 5 more the next month, you'll pay the regular price on all ten subscriptions.
+So if you buy five Visual Studio Professional annual subscriptions in one month, and then you buy 5 more the next month, you'll pay the regular price on all 10 subscriptions.

 These discounts are reflected in the pricing data within the [Partner Center](https://partnercenter.microsoft.com).